Sequence-covering maps on submetrizable spaces: Introduction

 \section{Introduction}

-In this paper we study sequence-covering maps on submetrizable spaces.
-A good survey on sequence-covering maps can be found in \cite{Lin3}.
-In \cite{Lin1} the following questions were posed: \begin{ques} Are the sequence-covering and compact maps on a submetrizable space 1-sequence-covering? \end{ques} \begin{ques} Are the closed sequence-covering maps on a submetrizable space 1-sequence-covering? \end{ques} We give a negative answer for the first question and a positive for the second.
+In \cite{Lin4} authors proved that if $X$ is metrizable and $f$ is a compact and sequence-covering map on $X$, then $f$ is 1-sequence-covering.
+Also in \cite{Lin5} it was proved that each closed sequence-covering map on a metrizable space is an 1-sequence-covering map.
+This results motivate questions which were posed in \cite{Lin1}: \begin{ques} Are the sequence-covering and compact maps on a submetrizable space 1-sequence-covering? \end{ques} \begin{ques} Are the closed sequence-covering maps on a submetrizable space 1-sequence-covering? \end{ques} We give a negative answer for the first question and a positive for the second.